 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
-In the absence of benefit improvements, it should increase over time, until it reaches 100%.
-The funded ratio, as can be seen in Table 4 of this report, increased from 90.9% to 95.6% between the valuations.
-The funded ratio increased from the prior valuation primarily due to liability gains resulting from fewer retirements than expected and lower salary increases than assumed as well as the return on the actuarial value of assets being greater than assumed (8.7% compared to 7.5% assumed).
-If the market value of assets were used, rather than the actuarial value, the funded ratio would be 100.1%.
+The funded status alone is not appropriate for assessing the need for future contributions.
+The funded status is also not appropriate for assessing the sufficiency of plan assets to cover the estimated cost of settling the plan's benefit obligations.
+The funded ratio, as can be seen in Table 4 of this report, increased from 96.7% to 98.7% between the valuations.
+The funded ratio increased from the prior valuation primarily due to liability gains resulting from fewer retirements than expected and lower salary increases than assumed.
+These gains were augmented by the impact of the benefit changes since the prior valuation.
+If the market value of assets were used, rather than the actuarial value, the funded ratio would be 98.1%.